redhat-developer/service-binding-operator/examples/route_k8s_resource/README.md

 In this example there are 2 roles:

 * Cluster Admin - Installs the operators to the cluster
-* Application Developer - Imports a Node.js application, creates a DB instance, creates a request to bind the application and DB (to connect the DB and the application).
+* Application Developer - Imports the application, creates an OpenShift Route and creates a request to bind the application and the route.

 ### Cluster Admin

-The cluster admin needs to install 2 operators into the cluster:
+The cluster admin needs to install Service Binding Operator into the cluster.

-* Service Binding Operator
-* Backing Service Operator

-A Backing Service Operator that is "bind-able," in other words a Backing Service Operator that exposes binding information in secrets, config maps, status, and/or spec attributes.
-The Backing Service Operator may represent a database or other services required by applications.
-We'll use [postgresql-operator](https://github.com/operator-backing-service-samples/postgresql-operator) to demonstrate a sample use case.

-#### Install the Service Binding Operator

 Navigate to the `Operators`->`OperatorHub` in the OpenShift console and in the `Developer Tools` category select the `Service Binding Operator` operator